Gardening for Beginners 🌱 START HERE

 What to Consider When Choosing the Best Weed Killer for Gravel

 The same weed-killing products used to treat other areas, such as along sidewalk cracks, under fence lines, and in lawns, can all be used on gravel and sand.
-But when it comes to gravel, it’s especially important to wage war on unwanted plants early, because even a few dead weeds can stand out starkly to mar a tidy look.
+But it’s especially important to use post-emergent weed killers early on when it comes to gravel—since even a few weeds can mar a tidy look.

 Selectivity